 PHIL 241 Philosophy in Literature

 As a discipline, philosophy tends to dwell on the “big” questions: Does God exist?
-What can I know (if anything)?
-What sort of duties (if any) do we have toward other persons?
-What sort of duties (if any) do we have toward non-human animals?
-Are there any metaphysical differences between men and women that matter morally?
+What am I?
+Is free will real or an illusion?
+What sort of duties (if any) do we have toward persons?
 However, philosophy also tends to approach these questions in the abstract.
-This class will introduce students to key philosophical problems by reading primary philosophical sources as well as literary texts to help us flesh out the questions more concretely.
-Throughout this course, we will consider how philosophical emerge in everyday life, as well as how our everyday experiences come to be incorporated into philosophy and literature.
+This class will introduce students to key philosophical problems by reading primary philosophical sources as well as literary texts to help us flesh out these problems more concretely.
+Throughout this course, we will consider how philosophical issues emerge in everyday life, as well as how our everyday experiences come to be incorporated into philosophy and literature.

-NOTE: all papers must be submitted to turnitin.com, which is a plagiarism detection website.
+NOTE: All papers must be submitted to turnitin.com, which is a plagiarism detection website.

-PREREQUISITES: PHIL 241 has no prerequisites and may be applied towards the Certificate in Liberal Arts
+Prerequisites: Philosophy 241 has no prerequisites and may be applied towards the Certificate in Liberal Arts.